kuzzleio/kuzzle/doc/1/api/controllers/server/public-api/index.md

 ## Response

 Returns an object containing the definition of the available API.
-Each key correspond to a controller.
+Each key matches an API controller.

 ```js